karimpsi22/DS-emulators/README.md

 |      'z'      | [0, 5] |
 |   ---------   | ------------ |

+Please feel free to look at the `notebooks` directory to find a comprehensive tutorial scripts designed to guide you through the usage of our emulators.
+Whether you're a beginner or an experienced user, these tutorials cover essential tasks such as emulators setup, manage, and visualization.

 ## Emulators accuracy

 <div align="center"><img src="https://github.com/karimpsi22/DS-emulators/accuracy_DS_linear_emulator_S8.pdf" width="500" height="400"> </div>